 Deschutes Basin Habitat Conservation Plan

-The Draft Deschutes Basin Habitat Conservation Plan (Plan) and associated Environmental Impact Statement (EIS) are now available for public comment.
-Learn more background about the Habitat Conservation Plan (HCP) and Environmental Impact Statement (EIS).
+The Draft Deschutes Basin Habitat Conservation Plan (Plan) and associated Environmental Impact Statement (EIS) are now available.
+Learn more about the Habitat Conservation Plan.

 How to Prepare for Wildfire in Upper Deschutes River Communities